Dashboard Perspective

 The former will overwrite the current dashboard, while the latter will create a new dashboard.

 Once your dashboard is configured to suit your needs, you may want to share it with you team members.
 Teamscale makes it easy to do just that.
-A click on Sharing... in the dashboard's context menu in the sidebar brings up the Sharing View, where you can configure access rights for individual users or groups:
+A click on Change permissions in the dashboard's edit menu in the top bar brings up the Role Assignment View, where you can configure access rights for individual users or groups:

-For every user or group you add to your dashboard, you can select whether they should be granted read or write access.
-When you share your dashboard with colleagues, it will appear in their dashboard sidebar.
-In your sidebar, private dashboards are shown with , while shared ones have a next to them.
-Other users' dashboards shared with you appear with a .
+For every user or group you grant access to your dashboard, you can select whether they should be allowed to read, write or own the dashboard.
+When you share your dashboard with colleagues, it will appear in their dashboard dropdown.
+You can use the "Only my dashboards" toggle to only show dashboards that you have created.

 Automatic Log-In for Dashboards